priyalanile/iris_dataset_classification_streamlit/README.md

 ## 4. Installation:

-- 1. Clone this repository to your local machine using following OR:
+1. Clone this repository to your local machine using following OR:

 ```bash
 git clone https://github.com/priyalanile/iris_dataset_classification_streamlit.git
 ```
-OR: Run following commands in VSCODE -> Project folder (that you created in your system) -> Terminal (Powershell) after you've Logged in to Github & created a Public/Private repository (without README.md file).
+OR Run following commands in VSCODE -> Project folder (that you created in your system) -> Terminal (Powershell) after you've Logged in to Github & created a Public/Private repository (without README.md file).
 Later, Check by refreshing browser that Github Repository is updated now.

 ```bash